wintercounter/use-breakpoint/README.md

 eager evaluation and `mediaQuery` must maintain the defined order of the generated Media Queries.

-## Which rule is being prioritized
+## Which rule is being prioritized?

 The hook uses _eager_ evaluation, so the first truthy breakpoint value gets returned.